Perched halfway up the mountain and protected by its peaks, Montserrat in Spain is a tranquil place surrounded by stunning valleys.

 BEST TIME TO VISIT MONTSERRAT SPAIN

-Visiting Montserrat from Barcelona is a popular getaway for all kind of travellers.
+Visiting Montserrat from Barcelona is a popular getaway for all kinds of travellers.
 We absolutely loved every second of this unique place, and we hope you do as well!

 Have you been to Montserrat in Spain before?
 Which trail did you hike during your visit?
 If you like our post, please save it to Pinterest.